 The only dud on the itinerary in my opinion was the visit to Poring Hot Springs.
 The springs are man-made and not all that inspiring, although we did enjoy walking around the grounds and the few hanging bridges.
 However, if it was up to me, I would cancel that and spend more time at the mountain area.

 If I were to plan the trip on my own, I would add in time in the Kuching area of the island as well as an additional day in the jungle for more opportunities to see pygmy elephants.
+There are so many things to do in Borneo, that I would definitely try to visit again as well!

 Do I Recommend This Borneo Family Holiday Tour?